Spelling, Punctuation and Grammar (SPAG)

 We are really proud of our Middleton (Middi) and Manchester accents but we need to make sure when we are speaking and writing to an audience in formal contexts we use proper English.
 When children write they need to use the correct grammar and vocabulary.
 Sometimes children and adults write like they speak.
 Our children need to understand that there are times when we need to speak informally- chatting with our friends and write informally- when texting.
 When we write formally-writing a letter, report, instruction we need to use formal language so everyone understands us.
 We have noted down some of the words our children say differently so we can tell them the proper English version and encourage them to use it in their writing.

-The documents below explains the three I's- Intent, Implementation and Impact for Spelling and Grammar and Punctuation here at St. John's.
+The documents below explain the three I's- Intent, Implementation and Impact for Spelling and Grammar and Punctuation and Handwriting here at St. John's.